NCES CCD 2024-25 17 schools NY

 Troy school enrollment varies 34× across entities

 Troy school enrollment ranges from 35 students (lowest) to 1,193 students (highest), a spread of 1,158 students.
-That ratio is among the widest observed and reflects extreme heterogeneity inside a single city, small specialty programs sit alongside large comprehensive campuses, often serving very different family demographics inside walking distance.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That ratio is among the widest observed and reflects extreme heterogeneity inside a single city, with small specialty programs listed alongside large comprehensive campuses.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

 Troy operates 7 school districts — among the most fragmented governance structures in the country